-Once a neighbourhood development plan has demonstrated its general conformity with the strategic policies of the local plan, the policies it contains take precedence over existing non-strategic plans in the local plan for that neighbourhood (13).
-So a local plan cannot demonstrate that it will achieve the sustainable development objective of net gains for the historic environment unless it has strategic policies in place, as neighbourhood development plans may override ‘non-strategic’ heritage-related policies.
+Once a neighbourhood development plan has demonstrated its general conformity with the strategic policies of the local plan, the policies it contains take precedence over existing non-strategic plans in the local plan for that neighbourhood (ref.
+13).
+So a local plan is unlikely to demonstrate that it will achieve the sustainable development objective of net gains for the historic environment unless it has strategic policies in place, as neighbourhood development plans may override ‘non-strategic’ heritage-related policies.
 Find more information on neighbourhood planning.

 In considering land allocations and development densities necessary to deliver the objectively assessed development needs for an area, it is vital to assess if there are any adverse impacts on heritage assets and their settings.
-These should be avoided (8).
+These should be avoided (ref.
+8).

-If they are unavoidable a decision will have to be made, in accordance with the policies in the NPPF, as to whether the public benefits outweigh the harm (14).
+If they are unavoidable, a decision will have to be made, in accordance with the policies in the NPPF, as to whether the public benefits outweigh the harm (ref.
+14).
 If they do, then still the impact should be mitigated, perhaps through design, size or height criteria.
 These considerations are also relevant to the planning application stage of securing permission.

 Failure to show that the allocated development within the plan will not breach the policies within the NPPF is an obvious failure of the local plan to conform with the NPPF; plans which do not conform with the NPPF are unlikely to be found to be 'sound' when examined by a planning inspector, and cannot therefore be adopted by the local planning authority.